8go/matrix-commander-rs/README.md

 ```
 Welcome to "matrix-commander-rs", a Matrix CLI client. ─── On the first run use
 --login to log in, to authenticate.
 On the second run we suggest to use
 --verify to get verified.
-Emoji verification is built-in and can be used to
+Manual verification is built-in and can be used to
 verify devices.
 Or combine both --login and --verify in the first run.
 On
 further runs "matrix-commander-rs" implements a simple Matrix CLI client that
 can send messages or files, listen to messages, operate on rooms, etc.  ───